dotnet/designs/accepted/install-locations.md

 .NET Core is "installed" by simply creating the right layout on the disk with the right files, there's no system registration mechanism attached to it (typically called x-copy deployment).

 This can be used for
-* Project-local .NET Core SDK/runtime (for example most dotnet repos use this)
+* Project-local .NET Core SDK/runtime.
+Most typically used to have a stable environment for build and related tools to run with - regardless of what is available on the machine.
+(For example almost all dotnet repos use this approach.)
 * Experimentation

 As such it's actually desirable that creating such installation doesn't affect anything which didn't opt into using it.
+Using this install must be intentional/explicit, either by using full path to invoke the muxer or by setting environment variable (`DOTNET_ROOT`).

-*This type of install is supported by .NET Core 2.2 and earlier.*
+*This type of install is supported on all versions of .NET Core.*

 ### Self-contained apps
 Technically speaking self-contained apps also "install" a private copy of the runtime, but they don't use the same layout and such installation is only usable by the app itself.
 So for the purposes of this document, self-contained apps are largely out of scope.